Perseverance rover successfully collects first Martian sample – KION546

 While we were enjoying the weekend, the Perseverance rover was hard at work making history on Mars.

 New images with better lighting reveal that the rover did, in fact, successfully collect a Martian rock sample last week.
-Now, the rover is processing and sealing the sample tube.
-It’s the first Mars rock core sample to be stowed on the rover.
+After processing and sealing, it’s the first Mars rock core sample to be stowed on the rover.

 It’s one of more than 30 Martian samples that will be returned to Earth by future missions in the early 2030s — and they could reveal if microbial life ever existed on Mars.